abuicke/tarot/the celtic cross.md

 #### When placing this card down say *This crosses me*

+The change or friction the querent will experience in relation to the situation developing.

 ### 3 - The Conscious Mind/Attitude

 #### When placing this card down say *This crowns me*

-This card can represent your mindset, how you're looking at the world; but it can also be what you're mind is focused on.
+The querent's mindset, how you're looking at the world; but it can also be what you're mind is focused on.
 For example, a person could receive 8 of Swords in this position, which may indicate they're perceptions will be scattered and overwhelming, or it may indicate they are reflecting on a challenge which will have these qualities.
 Thinking *about* an 8 of Swords type situation as opposed to adopting it as your perspective.